Ricardo Villar (Argentine footballer)

-Ricardo José Villar Rodríguez (born 2 January 1989) is an Argentine footballer who plays for San Luis de Quillota.
+Ricardo José Villar Rodríguez (born 2 January 1989) is an Argentine footballer who plays for Millesimo.

 Career

 He was signed for Cesena along with his brother Matías Villar which both left Sportivo Palermo and Salernitana at the same time.
 But Matías played for Verucchio in 2006–07 season.

 He made his first team debut during 2006–07 season.
 Villar joined Udinese Calcio on 30 January 2009.
 He played two half seasons at Primavera, while the second one (2009–10) as overage player.